You are here

 A non-licensed teacher is a teacher who is responsible for classroom instruction, but does not hold a Colorado Teaching License.
 A non-licensed educator might be a teacher, administrator or support staff in a K-12 school system.
 The purpose of this form is to collect contact information of non-licensed teachers, so that an email can be sent requesting documentation of meeting the READ Act requirements.
 The email conversation will be conducted on a secure email server to protect personal identifiable information (PII).

-Non-licensed teachers should submit the requested information (Google form and evidence of meeting the READ Act teacher training requirements) by August 15, 2022.
-The non-licensed teachers evidence submission process through the secure file transfer (SFT) server will close on August 15, 2022, at 3:30 p.m.
-After August 15, 2022, non-licensed teachers will need to submit their evidence of completion through their district.
+The non-licensed teachers evidence submission process through the secure file transfer (SFT) server closed on August 15, 2022, at 3:30 p.m.
+Non-licensed teachers will now need to submit their evidence of completion through their district.
 Please reach out to your district leadership to learn how to submit your evidence of meeting the READ Act teacher training requirements.

 2022-23 Literacy Programs & Assessment Reporting (Implemented in 2020)

-Districts must annually report the READ Act administered interim and diagnostic assessments along with the core, supplemental, and intervention instructional literacy programs for grades K-3 for each school operated by the LEP (including charter school).
-The collection window for the 2022-23 data will be April 1, 2022 – June 30, 2022.
+Districts must annually report the READ Act administered interim and diagnostic assessments along with the core, supplemental, and intervention instructional literacy programs for grades K-3 for each school operated by the LEP (including charter schools).
+The collection window for the 2022-23 data was April 1, 2022 – June 30, 2022.
 The information provided in this report will be publicly reported and will enable the department to work with districts to ensure their programs meet statutory requirements.

 2021-22 Spring READ Assessment Reporting (Implemented in 2013)